karatemuffin/rsbparser/readme.md

 # Usage
-Download PDF from Sokrates
-Upload to the parser
-Print the A5 pages
+Open the page and follow the help instructions